 OK, you’ve tackled the practical part; overcoming your discomfort and asking your friends for money and getting rejected by strangers.
 Good work.

 Now you get to spend some time on theory as a treat for good behavior.

 Let’s see if this business vetnure works on paper… or rather, canvas.

 Popularized by the Lean Startup movement, there are a lot of different versions out there.
 The one above is modified from the Ash Maurya version, from the book Running Lean, which we definitely recommend if you like the content of this post.
 You should also check out Steve Blank’s worksheets and Alex Osterwalder’s Business Model Canvas.

 But what’s important is that it all fits on one page.

 This is much, much shorter than the average business plan, and that’s why it works.

 “If I had more time, I would have written a shorter letter.” – Blaise Pascal

-Fitting your entire business on one page forces you to focus only on what’s important.
+Fitting your entire business venture on one page forces you to focus only on what’s important.